-- the insurance you've chosen might be inadequate to fully protect your financial needs based on your circumstances now or in the future - if premiums aren't paid when due, the policy will lapse, the life insured will no longer be covered, and you can't make a claim - if you don't comply with your duty of disclosure, or if you don't answer our application questions about the life insured correctly, we may not pay your claim, pay only a portion of your claim, vary your cover, or void your cover.
-The duty of disclosure is explained in the 'Applying for cover' section, starting on page 65.
+- the insurance you've chosen might be inadequate to fully protect your financial needs based on your circumstances now or in the future - if premiums aren't paid when due, the policy will be cancelled, the life insured will no longer be covered, and you can't make a claim - if you don't comply with your duty to take reasonable care not to make a misrepresentation, your cover could be avoided (treated as if it never existed), or its terms may be changed.
+This may also result in a claim being declined or a benefit being reduced.
+The duty to take reasonable care not to make a misrepresentation is explained in the 'Applying for cover' section, starting on page 62.